-The National Priorities List (NPL) is a continuously updated list of EPA's most uncontrolled or abandoned hazardous waste sites.
-"Superfund" is the federal government's program to clean-up the nation's abandoned or uncontrolled hazardous waste sites that threaten to harm the environment or people.
+The National Priorities List (NPL) is a continuously updated list of national priorities among the known or threatened releases of hazardous substances, pollutants, or contaminants throughout the United States.
+This list was required under the Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA), also known as "Superfund".
 Superfund is administered through the U.S. Environmental Protection Agency (EPA).
 Superfund also authorizes the Agency for Toxic Substances and Disease Registry (ATSDR), a federal agency under the U.S. Department of Health and Human Services (U.S. DHHS), to assist in evaluating public health impacts associated with Superfund and other releases of harmful substances to the environment.
 In North Carolina, ATSDR investigations of NPL sites are conducted through a cooperative agreement program with the N.C.
 DPH, under the Health Assessment, Consultation and Education ("HACE") program.